One of the key design choices is what types of racks and storage space you want to use in

 the same matrix organizational tools for racks.
 This type of Storage Object is used often

 for large areas of pallets, or staging areas either in receiving or shipping.
 Any type of

 organized floor storage area would best be represented with this type of object.

 Gravity Flow Rack A rack that operates with rollers.

 Operators and Transports will load onto the back of the rack, while the pick-face of the

 rack is on the front.
-This type of rack with visualize objects rolling to the front, or
+This type of rack will visualize objects rolling to the front

 pick-face of the rack.
 The nature of this Rack Type is to be a "first in first out" loading